AVSystem/developer-zone/docs/AWS_Integration_Guide/Configuring_AWS_integration.md

 ## Prerequisites

-- An active AWS subscription with access to IoT Core, CloudFormation and CloudWatch.
+- An active AWS subscription with access to IoT Core, CloudFormation, CloudWatch, Lambda and Secrets Manager.
 - An AWS S3 bucket.
 - A Coiote DM user account with the **Cloud admin** role.
 - The Git tool (<https://git-scm.com/book/en/v2/Getting-Started-Installing-Git>).